-The Tramway ran into financial difficulties and was eventually taken over by the NISM who set about replacing the horses with steam.
+The Tramway later ran into financial difficulties and was eventually taken over by the NISM who set about replacing the horses with steam.
 The change from horses to steam traction was effective from 1st May 1908 when a new locomotive was put into service between Bojolali and Purwosari, this being Hartmann 3160/1908, NIS number 259.
 Later the same year a second locomotive arrived, being Hartmann 3164/1908, NIS number 263.
 Both these locomotives survived through PJKA ownership as C1801 and C2301 respectively and are now preserved at Ambarawa Railway Museum and Semarang Lawang Sewu respectively.

-A new line was built from Purwosari to Wonogiri, using the old tramway route for much of the way to Fort Vastenburg, and later extended to Baturetno and for this further similar locomotives already owned by NIS were moved to this line.
+A new line was built from Purwosari to Wonogiri, using the old tramway route for much of the way to Fort Vastenburg, and later extended to Baturetno (by 1913) and for this further similar locomotives already owned by NIS were moved to this line.
 These would have been either or both of the 2 types which became PJKA classes C16 and C17 and of these C1603 and C1704 are also now preserved at Ambarawa.
 The section from Wonogiri to Baturetno has since been closed but the remaining section is still in use today using diesel-hauled trains, a DMU and occasional steam specials.

 This modified 1873 map shows my interpretation of the horse tram route from Poerwosari to Djebres via Fort Vastenburg marked in a thick red line.
 This assumes it ran alongside the main roads.
 Early papers suggest that it crossed the river after the Fort Vastenburg stop.
-The original map did not extent to Kartasoera which is off to the left per the arrow.
+The original map did not extend to Kartasoera which is off to the left per the arrow.
 I have underlined relevant names in red.
 I suspect the section from Fort Vastenburg to Djebres was was abandoned after 1908 as it was easier for the new locomotives to use the main line from Poerwosari to Djebres which had been converted to dual gauge by 1899.
 The layout at Poerwosari was altered to allow trains to stop at Poerwosari NIS station, hence the kink in the line from the east of the station to regain the original trackbed.

 The above map shows only the line from Bojolali running alongside the NIS line from Poewosari to Solo Balapan station.
 Likely date would be between 1908 and 1913.
 I have not found a date for the line to Wonogiri (shown on the 1913 map below) but it followed the line I have drawn on the first map as far as Fort Vastenburg, then continued in the same direction before turning south to cross the river as per the map below.